 For solo travellers looking for single rooms, the best option will be to stay in Pontian Kechil.
 I had stayed in New Dawn Hotel before and quite satisfied with their services — they have some single rooms.
 The Malay restaurant below the hotel serves nice satays, which is great for supper.

 Another reason for staying in Pontian Kechil is to avoid the fishy stench that filled the air in Kukup Village when the winds caught them.
-Although it is a characteristic of traditional fishing village, that is if you can take it.
+It is a characteristic of traditional fishing village — but that's if you can take it.